 - Are risky activities blocked or just reported?

 - Does the service protect against internal threats, external threats, or both?

 - How often is the service updated and new features added?

-Data Loss Prevention is an important component of the data security policy for every organization and should be treated with accuracy and thorough analysis by organizations of all sizes.
+Data Loss Prevention and Data Leak Prevention are important components of the data security policy for every organization and should be treated with accuracy and thorough analysis by organizations of all sizes.

 4,360 total views, 12 views today